Bridging physiological and perceptual views of autism by means of sampling-based Bayesian inference: Results

 \subsection{Perturbing the network: the effect of inhibitory deficits}

 We now turn our attention to the network model.
 In what follows we will refer to the original SSN presented in \Cref{fig_original_net}, as the \emph{neurotypical} (NT) network.
 As previously stated, the NT-network was constructed in terms of separate excitatory and inhibitory populations.
 Here we target inhibitory connections by scaling down their efficacy by a global constant value (\methods).
 In order to ensure that baseline activity levels are not affected, and following the ideas of Ref.~\citenum{nelson2015excitatory}, we also scaled excitatory connections globally in a homeostatic fashion (see \Cref{fig_params} and \methods).
 We will henceforth refer to the network where inhibitory deficits have been induced as the ASD-network.
 As we did for the generative model, we then compared the mean and standard deviation of the posterior distributions encoded by both networks in terms of their response samples (\Cref{fig_main}~e~--~f).
 Notably, we observed that ASD-network representations of the posteriors also seemed to overweight current sensory information.
 Indeed, posterior means were higher in the ASD- than in the NT-network (\Cref{fig_main}~f top panel, cf. red and blue lines).
-In passing, we note that while mean responses in the generative model saturate at high contrasts, they only decelerate in the network model, without actually saturating This was inherited from the original approximate inference scheme.
-Responses in this type of network models do not saturate.
+In passing, we note that because of the original approximate inference scheme, the scaling of the mean and standard deviation with contrast between the original network and the posterior are similar but not identical.
+In particular, while mean responses in the generative model saturate at high contrasts, they only decelerate in the network model, without actually saturating.
+Indeed, responses in this type of network models do not saturate.
 They either continue to grow or `bounce back' and begin to decrease\cite{ahmadian2013analysis}.
+Similarly, a slightly higher standard deviation is observed in the network with respect to the posterior at low contrast, which stems from an underestimation of the variance of neural responses under the Gaussian approximation during training of the network\cite{echeveste2020cortical}.

 Higher uncertainty about the estimates was also found in the network (\Cref{fig_main}~f bottom panel, cf. red and blue lines), just as it happened for the generative model under hypopriors (compare \Cref{fig_main} panels d and f).
 Interestingly, we have reached the same qualitative traits by two very different approaches and following two theories expressed at widely different levels: one perceptual, one physiological.